urosevmarko00/Claude-code-usage-analytics-platform/README.md

 # LLM Usage Analytics Platform

-This project implements a data pipeline and analytics dashboard for monitoring Large Language Model (LLM) usage based on telemetry logs.
+This project implements an **end-to-end analytics platform for Large Language Model (LLM) telemetry data**.

-The system ingests raw JSONL logs, processes them into a structured dataset, stores them in SQLite, and exposes analytics through a Streamlit dashboard.
+The system processes raw Claude Code telemetry logs, transforms them into a structured dataset, stores them in a database, and exposes insights through an interactive dashboard and API.

+The goal is to extract **actionable insights about developer usage patterns, token consumption, and model efficiency**.

 ---